Justaz17/learn-software-testing/exam-2022-software-testing-sodv06002.md

         if (overtimeHoursFile.endsWith(".data"))
         {
             //Next piece of business logic is to check that it is a Saturday
-            // as hours worked thia day are overtime rate.
+            // as hours worked this day are overtime rate.
             Calendar cal = Calendar.getInstance();
             if (cal.get(Calendar.DAY_OF_WEEK) == Calendar.SATURDAY))
             {